pettersand/builder/devlog.md

 Working on step 2 registration.
 Data validation, and setting up the flow of data between front and back.
 Goal for today is to complete the registration process, and starting work on login functionality - this will allow me to start populating the database with workout program templates.

+## 20/09-23

+Finalized registration process with error and confirmation handling.
+Working now on login, logout with Django session based login.
+Will likely incorporate token based or OAuth at a later point in development.